heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 The only two valid prefix lengths for networks which contains nodes are a /64 and a /127.
 Any other length violates the IPv6 standard and breaks SLAAC as well as other IPv6 protocols (RFC7421 section 4.1 actually attempts to show how many IPv6 protocols are built on the /64 prefix size).

-Even home users are recommended to be assigned **at least**  a /56, which is 256 networks (256 /64 prefixes), giving them 256 separate networks, each which can hold more than trillions of devices.

-A single /64, has 2^64 (18,446,744,073,709,551,616) Global Unicast addresses.

-### Global Unicast Addresses are abundant and everyone gets them!
-There are enough publically routable addresses (also known as Global Unicast Addresses) for every device interface on every device.
-Every server, every client, every device can and does have as many Global Unicast addresses as it needs.

-The Global Unicast addresses in use are visible from the device's OS (simple!), so seeing a device's "public" address does not involve having to cross-reference a device's private IP with a firewall public/private NAT configuration like in IPv4.

 ### The IPv6 address space is mind-bogglingly expansive
 To oversimply it, the size of the IPv4 address space is 2^32.
 2^33 would be twice as large as that.
 2^34 would be twice as large as that.
 IPv6 is 2^128.

 The size difference in address space between IPv4 and IPv6 is so incredibly vast that it's actually quite difficult to convey how much larger the IPv6 address space is.
 Much like we said before, we can say, "this should be enough addresses for a very long time".

+### Global Unicast Addresses are abundant and everyone gets them!
+There are enough publically routable addresses (also known as Global Unicast Addresses) for every device interface on every device.
+Every server, every client, every device can and does have as many Global Unicast addresses ("public IPs" in IPv4 parlance) as it needs.

+Even home users are recommended to be assigned **at least** a /56, which is 256 networks (256 /64 prefixes), giving them 256 separate networks, each which can hold more than trillions of devices.
+Home users may also be assigned a /48, which is 65,536 /64 networks, each containing more than trillions of addresses.

+A single /64, has 2^64 (18,446,744,073,709,551,616) Global Unicast addresses.
+The Global Unicast addresses in use are visible from the device's OS (simple!), so seeing a device's "public" address does not involve having to cross-reference a device's private IP with a firewall public/private NAT configuration like in IPv4.

 ### Firewalls can be set to simply passthru incoming IPv6 traffic, allowing simple inbound connectivity for any apps or services without any extra signaling protocol or manual firewall configuration.
 As the RFCs state, do not confuse "addressability with reachability".